 Once logged in to your Zendesk account, navigate to Settings (this is accessed through the cog in the bottom left) then “Extensions” and click “add target” in the top right.

 You will then be bought to the above screen where you should then select the “URL target” option.

-This will bring up the interface above which requires you to enter the information you will need in order to set up sending a text message from Zendesk.
+You will then see the interface above which requires you to enter information required in order to set up automated SMS triggers from Zendesk.

 - Title – this can be anything, try and pick something meaningful to you e.g. SMS via Esendex